wgmyers/mal/impls/ruby-wgm/NOTES.md

 not sure how this will fit in in future, but looks like Step 5 demands a type for functions anyway?
 Unless I've misunderstood.
 It's possible.

+Keyword 'do' implemented.
+Guide says to call eval_ast, but this didn't work
+straightaway: eval_ast doesn't handle the special keywords, so something like (do (def! a 1) (+ 1 a)) failed.
+Calling EVAL instead worked.

 ## Step 3 (2021-05-02)

 With some pain, def! is now implemented.